Store-Support / Text-Workspace Test

 Choose Tidio first if the job is ecommerce support: product questions, product-card recommendations, live chat, tickets, Lyro handoff, and a WordPress or WooCommerce site.
 Choose ChatBot.com first if the job is a broader support workspace with AI agents, shared inbox, ticketing, workflows, WordPress widget deployment, and LiveChat handoff.

 The useful split is not "which bot is better."
-It is whether you need store-friendly support workflow or a fuller Text support workspace.
+It is which support layer has to prove itself first: store-aware product support, or the wider Text workspace around conversations.
 Neither should be treated as a final winner until both are tested on the same site with the same questions.

 Pricing snapshot